“How are my customers doing on their journey with our brand?”

 The page scroll length is the distance that a user scrolls down a web page.

-Sometimes referred to as “scroll depth,” this metric is a good indicator of interest and engagement, with a longer length typically indicating that website visitors are spending more time reading the content of the page.
+Sometimes referred to as “scroll depth,” this customer journey tracking metric is a good indicator of interest and engagement, with a longer length typically indicating that website visitors are spending more time reading the content of the page.

 While anything above the fold is automatically visible to the visitor once he or she enters the page, anything below requires the conscious effort of scrolling down to see.

-By keeping track of the page scroll length of key website pages, such as the homepage and product pages, marketers can measure interest in their brand and products and make the appropriate adjustments to further optimize brand awareness and knowledge.
+By tracking the page scroll length of key website pages, such as the homepage and product pages, marketers can measure interest in their brand and products and make the appropriate adjustments to the B2C or B2B customer journey to further optimize brand awareness and knowledge.

 3. Conversion Rate